A Tangent and a Half

 'Darling, you might have told me my nipples were showing!'

-My relentless pursuit of company during the hours of darkness once saw me spending the night with a depressed out of work actor, drinking coffee at the West London Air Terminal.
-He carried an autograph book which he said was his girlfriend's.
+My relentless pursuit of untaxing activity and company during the hours of darkness once saw me spending the second half of a nightthe night with a depressed out of work actor, drinking coffee at the West London Air Terminal.
+He carried had about him an autograph book which he said was his girlfriend's.
 It was full of signatures of actors and pop singers.
 John Lennon and Mick Jagger were there, and to alleviate the tedium of trying to keep awake for no good reason, the actor and I copied their autographs and a few others onto serviettes, which we then planted at strategic points around the terminal.
 Soon small groups of souvenir-hungry fans would be trailing in for the day shift, hoping to catch a glimpse of their idols in transit.
 They would pounce upon our efforts with moist delight and cart them off as rare treasures to show to their children someday.
 We didn't know it but we were doing them a favour.
 Before two decades were out collectors would be paying silly money for those serviettes.

 In the grey light of that particular dawn I took a taxi home, stumbled through the latest batch of nice new milk bottles in the porch, hauled myself up the stairs to my flat, and found my bed occupied by a disgruntled girl I vaguely recalled giving a key to without quite remembering why.